Level 3 Award in Responding to Ligature Incidents (RQF)

 - How to recognise a casualty with a suspected spinal injury.

-- Basic Life Support (BLS) for a casualty that is unconscious including;
+- Basic Life Support (BLS) first aid;

-- Cardio-pulmonary resuscitation.
+- cardio-pulmonary resuscitation.

-- Use of an Automated/Automatic External Defibrillator (AED/Defib).
+- use of an Automated/Automatic External Defibrillator (AED/Defib).

-- The recovery position.
+- the recovery position.

 - The actions to be taken once an incident is complete including completing an incident report form.